 As women, we are inspired and can learn for each other.
 We are better together- a sisterhood.

 When you look at Monique, you may think, “she’s got the life!”
 From the outside, it may appear that way.
 She is gorgeous, smart, artistic, funny and has three successful kids including one that plays for the NBA.
-She was married to Gary Payton (The Glove) NBA legend.
+She was Gary Payton’s wife (The Glove) NBA legend.
 What you may not know is, how hard this lady has worked as a single mother to raise these amazing adults.
 You may not also realize that this women has a heart of gold always looking to help those in need.

 Being a NBA wife may look and sound glamorous but there is so much more to it than that.
 Monique shares her journey, challenges and wins.
 I hope this Gal Pal interview inspires you, as it did me.